Commissioned by the General Services Administration Art in Architecture Program

 Hand-glazed ceramic and Byzantine glass smalti

-Location: Charles R. Jonas Federal Courthouse, Charlotte, NY
+Location: Charles R. Jonas Federal Courthouse, Charlotte, NC

 Ellen Driscoll created Site Woven, a series of seven mosaic panels, for the Charles R. Jonas Federal Building and Courthouse.
 As the title suggests, the artwork is woven from the history of the building, its site, and the local region.